alex4yu/React-Blogging-Website-Demo/README.md

     I implemented a middleware function that logs information about incoming requests and their results in the console.

 6. Database interaction
     I created a users table in a postgre database that includes: name, email, password of user accounts.
-    Users can sign up with the sign up page, although a successful sign up will not "log them in" To log in, users must enter the email and password they signed up with in the log in page.
+    The sql command I used can be found in backend/users.txt Users can sign up with the sign up page, although a successful sign up will not "log them in" To log in, users must enter the email and password they signed up with in the log in page.
     Upon successful login, the user can then update any of their user information.